Alban Bagbin: Member of Parliament

 In 2004, ahead of the elections, Nadwoli North was split into two constituencies, Nadwoli West and Nadwoli East constituency.
 Bagbin was elected as the member of parliament for the Nadowli West constituency during 2004 elections.
 He was elected with 11,296 votes out of 22,349 total valid votes cast equivalent to 50.5%.
-He was elected over Clement K. Senchi of the People's National Convention, Daniel Anleu-Mwine Baga of the New Patriotic Party, Sasuu Bernard Kabawunu of the Convention People's Party, Bisung Edward of the Democratic People's Party and Dapilaa Ishak an independent candidate. who obtained 625 votes, 5,297 votes, 152 votes, 188 votes, 4,791 votes respectively.
+He was elected over Clement K. Senchi of the PNC, Daniel Anleu-Mwine Baga of the NPP, Sasuu Bernard Kabawunu of the Convention People's Party, Bisung Edward of the Democratic People's Party and Dapilaa Ishak an independent candidate. who obtained 625 votes, 5,297 votes, 152 votes, 188 votes, 4,791 votes respectively.

 Speaker of Parliament

-Bagbin is the Speaker of the 8th Parliament of the Fourth Republic of Ghana.
-He was sworn in on 7 January 2021, after a well drawn out contest, after he was nominated by the Ghanaian Members of Parliament on the ticket of the National Democratic Congress.
-Bagbin defeated the incumbent, Mike Oquaye who was nominated by the New Patriotic Party for the position.
+On 7 January 2021, Bagbin was elected and sworn in as the Speaker of Parliament of Ghana.
+He was nominated by the Members of Parliament on the ticket of the National Democratic Congress and defeated the incumbent, Mike Oquaye, who was nominated by the New Patriotic Party for the position.
+This marked a historic milestone in the country’s democratic journey.
+Bagbin’s election was notable as he became the first Speaker of Parliament chosen from the opposition party in Ghana’s history.

+His victory occurred in a closely contested parliament where the NPP held a slim majority.
+Analysts viewed his election as a shift in the balance of power within the legislature, potentially influencing parliamentary proceedings.

+In October 2024, Bagbin declared four seats held by MPs who switched parties vacant, saying that the Constitution of Ghana prohibited party-switching.
+The decision effectively gave the opposition National Democratic Congress a majority in the legislature and prompted a legal challenge in the Supreme Court of Ghana from Alexander Kwamina Afenyo-Markin.
+The court then ordered Bagbin to suspend his decision while it deliberated on the petition.
+On Tuesday 12 November 2024, the supreme court of Ghana reverse the decision made by the Speaker of parliament after the Supreme Court interpreted Article 97(1) (g) and (h) of the Constitution to mean that an MP vacates his seat only during a term of Parliament, and not during a future Parliament.

+On 7 January 2025, Bagbin was re-elected to serve as the speaker of the parliament for the 9th Parliament of the Fourth Republic of Ghana.